Marquis Floyd

-Marquis Floyd (born March 17, 1980) is a former American football cornerback in the National Football League for the Seattle Seahawks, Cleveland Browns and Dallas Cowboys.
-He also was a member of the Tennessee Valley Vipers, Rio Grande Valley Dorados, San Jose SaberCats and Arizona Rattlers in the Arena Football League.
-He was signed by the Tennessee Valley Vipers as a street free agent in 2004.
+Marquis Floyd (born March 17, 1980) is an American former professional football cornerback who played in the Arena Football League (AFL).
+He was signed by the Tennessee Valley Vipers of the af2 as a street free agent in 2004.
 He played college football at West Georgia.

-Early years
+Early life

 Floyd attended Monroe Area High School, where he was a four sport athlete.
 He played football, baseball, basketball and track.

 He was the MVP of the basketball team his junior year and senior years.
 He won the 'Best Sprinter' award from his track team and 'Best Outfielder' honor for baseball.

 College career

 Floyd accepted a football scholarship from the University of West Georgia, where he was a three-time American Football Coaches Association (AFCA) All-American.
 He led the Braves in interceptions in each of his last three seasons and holds the school record for career interceptions with 19.
 Floyd recorded 231 tackles, 164 solo during his four seasons.

 He holds the school's all-time punt return yards record with 982 on 125 returns.
 Floyd ended his college career participating in the 2003 Cactus Bowl Division II all-star classic in Kingsville, Texas.
 Floyd was named Team MVP his senior year.